RetroAchievements/docs/docs/developer-docs/how-to-become-an-achievement-developer.md

+---
+title: How to Become an Achievement Developer
+description: A step-by-step guide on how to become a RetroAchievements developer, including required knowledge, planning, and best practices.
+---

 # How to Become an Achievement Developer

 This document describes all the steps that any aspiring achievement developer must follow before getting Developer status.
 These requirement are also a checklist for Code Reviewers (developers who inspect the code of new developers).